 Our Easter Tournament sees jousters from across the globe compete for personal glory and international bragging rights.
-Meet Team Norway, represented this year by Andy Deane and Steve Hemphill.
+Meet Team England, represented this year by Andy Deane and Steve Hemphill.
 Andy "Old Iron-arm" Deane As a young man-at-arms, in 1985, Andy strode out in front of an audience for his first ‘Trial by Combat’.
 Nervous, and … Continue reading Meet Team England: Andy Deane & Steve Hemphill

 The armour of the 3rd Earl of Southampton took a trip last week, from its home at the Royal Armouries Museum, Leeds to appear in a new exhibition, Shakespeare: Staging the World, at the British Museum in London.
 The Earl of Southampton is the only acknowledged patron of William Shakespeare, and this three-quarter armour was … Continue reading Southampton and Shakespeare reunited!